Acne 101: What Actually Works in Korean Skincare

 3. Reducing Inflammation

-These Korean skincare products can help soothe inflamed acne while supporting your skin’s natural balance:
+These Korean skincare products can help soothe inflamed acne while supporting a healthier skin barrier:

 Diet Tips for Managing Acne